HRSadeghi/LargeNumbers/README.md

 <br/>

-You can also use numbers as fractions,
+You can also give input numbers as fractions,

 <br/>

 ```python